IBM/staticroute-operator/docs/design.md

 The code is under `pkg/controller/staticroute/staticroute_controller.go` and the data types are under `pkg/apis/iks/v1/staticroute_types.go`.

 ### Node cleaner
 If any node is terminated and deleted from Kubernetes API, it can happen that the respective `.status` field is not cleaned up by the operator instance, which was running on the node.
-This blocks the CR deletion, since the finalizer will be removed only when the `.status` subresource is empty.
+This blocks the CR deletion, since the finalizer will be removed only when the `.status` sub-resource is empty (which means all operator instance clean up the IP route in the kernel).
 This is a known edge case and needs to have graceful handling.

 The node cleaner is a second controller loop running in all operator instances.
 However, it is sufficient to have only a single active instance in the cluster, which means this controller loop shall run with leader election.
 It reconciles the core Node objects.
 When a DELETE action is happening, it scans through the current CRs and cleans up the leftover `.status` entries instead of the retired node (if exists).
 When leader election happens, the full review of the Nodes and CRs are performed to catch up with any missing events.